 Why manage your email list?

-Many people think of email list management as a chore, but it’s a highly effective way to get the most out of your email marketing budget and build a high-quality subscriber list that will drive your business growth over time.
+Email list management is a highly effective way to get the most out of your email marketing budget and build a high-quality subscriber list that will drive business growth over time.
 Here are a few of the biggest benefits:

-• Reducing costs: Many email marketing platforms (other than Flodesk, of course) price their plans according to how many subscribers you have on your list, so maintaining a healthy email list will make sure you’re only paying for contacts who are engaged with your business.
+• Reduce costs: Many email marketing platforms (other than Flodesk, of course) price their plans according to how many subscribers you have on your list.
+Maintaining a healthy email list can help make sure you’re only paying for contacts who engage with your business

-• Benefiting from higher levels of engagement: Better engagement means more enjoyable, interactive relationships with your customers and a much lower likelihood of your emails getting filtered as spam.
-A shocking 15.8% of emails go missing or end up in spam folders.
+• Higher levels of engagement: Better engagement means more enjoyable, interactive relationships with your customers and a much lower likelihood of your emails getting filtered as spam

-• Enjoying more accurate analytics: If you have a largely inactive subscriber list, it’s harder to understand how your emails are really performing.
-Imagine a recent campaign had just a 10% average open rate, but many of your contacts never look at your emails anyways.
-You’ll never know if your low performance was due to general disengagement or something specific you did that missed the mark.
+• Enjoy more accurate analytics: If you have a largely inactive subscriber list, it’s harder to understand how your emails are really performing.
+It’s crucial to learn whether your performance is due to general disengagement or something specific you did that missed the mark

 11 effective email list management best practices